abesnier/MyOTP/README.md

 If it is grey, you can click the code, and it will be copied to the clipboard, ready for use.

+Closing the app will reduce it to the notification area.
+Codes will be destroyed as to not stay in memory, and will be recreated when the app is re-opened.

+To close the application, right click the icon in the notification area, and click "Quit".

 # Record new App

 Clisk the "Add", you will be prompted with this window, which I believe is self-explanatory.

+The information is available when you activate or reset the TOTP registration for a website or an application.

 ![alt text](https://github.com/abesnier/MyOTP/blob/master/MyOTP/myotp2.png?raw=true)